palantir/stashbot/README.md

 1. [Jenkins GIT plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin)
 2. [Post build task](https://wiki.jenkins-ci.org/display/JENKINS/Post+build+task)
 3. [Mailer Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Mailer) (optional, if you want email notifications)
+4. In order to have PR verify builds, your jenkins nodes must be able to create a merge commit, meaning your jenkins users should have a ~/.gitconfig file with a user/email set.
+The commits are thrown away so the value doesn't matter.

-If either of these are missing, things won't work.
+If any of these are missing, things won't work.

 # USER GUIDE